 Sarah has been appointed to conduct 7 investigations (5 as sole investigator) within organisations concerning a broad range of allegations including bullying and of a sexual nature.

 She provides written advice to Government Departments and Statutory Authorities.

-Sarah is an accredited advocacy coach and teaches advocacy to members of the profession and at the Victorian Bar Readers Course.
-She has also taught advocacy on a number of occasions at the Legal Training Institute, Papua New Guinea, as part of a program facilitated by the Victorian Bar and AusAid.
+She is on the Victoria Legal Aid Preferred Trial Counsel List, has an Indictable Crime Certificate, is an accredited advocacy coach and teaches at the Victorian Bar Readers Course.
+She has also taught advocacy on a number of occasions at the Legal Training Institute, PNG, as part of a program facilitated by the Victorian Bar and AusAid.